vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 import {Config} from '@site/docs/definitions.md';

+Our out-of-the-box rerankers are effective for general use cases, but some specific use cases require fine-grained control over how search results are ordered.
+For example, bubbling recently-added documents to the top, or limiting search results to a specific geolocation.

 The User Defined Functions Reranker enables users to define custom reranking functions using document-level metadata, part-level metadata, or scores generated from the request-level metadata.
 To use this reranker, set the